zship/amd-cli/doc/amd-graph.1.md

 OPTIONS
 -------

+* --dot:
+  Display output in DOT format.
+This can be used with Graphviz to generate visualizations of your dependency graph.
+You might want to combine with --normalize to keep visualized node labels short but unambiguous.
+See "Examples" below.

 * -l, --linearize, --no-linearize:
   Display the vertices of the graph, i.e. each unique module only once.
   Ordering is top-down (with the given root <module> displayed first, followed